mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 This chapter is concerned with examining the impact on participants of the learning design explored in the last chapter.

-To do this it starts with an examination of a drama process intervention inspired by the work of Heathcote.
-Examination of this process drama in light of existing theory on the subject is used in addition to activity theory as lenses to examine participants use of tools in the learning design and to explore emerging community practices.

-In discussion, it builds on material explored in the literature review to address pedagogical factors are significant to support novices learning coding in game making contexts.
+The first section examines the impact of a process drama with an aim to establish and nurture community practice.
+It highlighted the value of introducing almost-real processes, near authentic tools and the possibility of learners developing learning identities within a drama frame.

-Following Heathcote, the importance and challenges of authenticity in tool use are examined in a learning community context.
-In addition, learner agency and the ability for learners to develop their identities as designers is also of key interest.
+Inspired by Heathcote, the importance and challenges of authenticity in tool use are examined, using activity theory concepts, in the context of seeding and nurturing learning community processes.
+The learner agency and the ability for learners to develop their identities as designers are of key interest.
+In addition to the use of tools in the starting learning designs I explore emergent community behaviour and design processes.

-It then progresses to explore some of the emerging and flexible design processes and tools that evolve from the starting design.

-ADD MORE ON HOW THIS ANSWERS ADD TO RQS
+In the final section, the chapter builds on material explored in the literature review to discuss pedagogical factors are significant to support novices learning coding in game making contexts.
+Particular attention is given to processes which support learners to develop agency in the game making process.

 <!--
 REMOVE DUPLICATION
 The first section examines the impact of a process drama with an aim to establish and nurture community practice.
 It highlighted the value of introducing almost-real processes, near authentic tools and the possibility of learners developing learning identities within a drama frame.
 This section looks in greater depth at the impact on learners of the tools and suggested design patterns of the learning design explored in the previous chapter. -->